Diagrammatic Reasoning with Control as a Constructor, Applications to Quantum Circuits: Acknowledgements

 \section{Acknowledgements}

-The authors want to thank Alexandre Clément, Louis Lemonnier and William Schober for fruitful discussions.
-This work is supported by the the Plan France 2030 through the PEPR integrated project EPiQ ANR-22-PETQ-0007 and the HQI platform ANR-22-PNCQ-0002; and by the European projects High-Performance Computing HPCQS and MSCA Staff Exchanges Qcomical HORIZON-MSCA-2023-SE-01.
+The authors want to thank Alexandre Clément, Emmanuel Jeandel, Louis Lemonnier, William Schober, and Scott Wesley for fruitful discussions.
+This work is supported by the the Plan France 2030 through the PEPR integrated project EPiQ ANR-22-PETQ-0007 and the HQI platform ANR-22-PNCQ-0002; and by the European Union through the MSCA Staff Exchange project Qcomical HORIZON-MSCA-2023-SE-01.
 The project is also supported by the Maison du Quantique MaQuEst.